thomasboyt/jam-buds/README.md

 This _really_ came to a head with database access, which, in the Jam Buds API, is a mess of different functions using Knex to output various objects.
 I think it's gotten really messy and difficult to reason about.
 I've tried finding ORMs, but found them generally way too heavy-weight for my needs.
 The closest-to-usable wrapper I've found is [typed-knex](https://github.com/wwwouter/typed-knex), which is another incredibly impressive feat of engineering, but it's feature-incomplete (due to being used primarily by its author, who, I assume, is focused mainly on their own needs, and that's fine!).

+I started realizing what I really wanted wasn't just static types.
+What I really need is nice runtime validation of my inputs and outputs: something that will let me run a SQL query, cast the output row into a typed object, throw an error if it doesn't match the expected types of the object, and if it succeeds, will cast the object to its static type.

 ### Why Kotlin?

 The back-end developers at my employer use Kotlin, and thus I already had IntelliJ installed on this computer, which is about half of the work of spinning up a new JVM project, so why not?

 More seriously: I did a quick hunt for "static-typed backend languages," and came up pretty empty.
-The hot new shit is microservices and services, and the runtime characteristics of that have led people to shun JVM languages, but the replacements seem rather awful.
-Go is, somehow, against all odds, a very popular web language, even though doing the most basic data processing required of all CRUD apps requires piling `for` loops and copy-pasted per-type boilerplate in a large tower.
+The hot new thing is microservices and serverless, and the runtime characteristics of those have led people to shun JVM languages, so I figured I'd be able to find some options.

+The main one I saw was Go which is, against all odds, a very popular web language.
+I respect that people manage to get stuff done with it, but I found it very difficult to work with, especailly for the context of web programming.
+With the lack of higher-order functions and generics, the most basic data processing required of all CRUD apps felt like it required a lot more `for` loops and copy-pasted per-type logic than I wanted.
 I also found very little coherent documentation on structuring web services (shoutout to the [legacy version of Fathom](https://github.com/usefathom/fathom) for being the only real-world open source Go web app I could find).

 _(todo...)_